The Univalence Principle: Sharpness

 In fact, we do not know of any exotypes that can be proven cofibrant but cannot be proven sharp.\footnote{Since the identification type is semantically a fibrant replacement of the diagonal, it is natural to guess that $a=b$ might also be a fibrant replacement of $a\steq b$ internally.
 However, in general $a\steq b$ need not be cofibrant, and moreover $a=b$ only has a universal property as a \emph{family} with at least one endpoint varying.
-So to include this case we would need to generalize our notion of ``sharp exotype'' to consider ``sharp families'' or ``sharp functions''.} We also do not know whether ``$\exo{\Nat}$ is cofibrant'' implies ``$\exo{\Nat}$ is sharp'' (although $\Nat$ is an obvious candidate for its fibrant replacement).
+So to include this case we would need to generalize our notion of ``sharp exotype'' to consider ``sharp families'' or ``sharp functions''.}

 For our purposes, the main advantage of sharp types over cofibrant ones is that they have identity types, in the following sense.
 If $B$ is sharp with fibrant replacement $r:B\to RB$, and $x,y:B$, we write